Frederick William Pavy

-Frederick William Pavy (29 May 1829 – 19 September 1911) was a British physician and physiologist and the discoverer of Pavy disease, a cyclic or recurrent physiologic albuminuria.
+Frederick William Pavy (29 May 1829 – 19 September 1911) was a British physician, physiologist, and the discoverer of the Pavy disease, a cyclic or recurrent physiologic albuminuria.

 Life

 Pavy was born in Wroughton and educated at Merchant Taylors' School.
-He entered Guy's Hospital in 1847.
-There he worked with Richard Bright in the study of Bright's disease or kidney failure.
-He graduated as M.B. after five years from the University of London and M.D. the following year.
-He became Lecturer of Anatomy at Guy's in 1854 and of Physiology in 1856.
-In 1859 he was appointed Assistant Physician at Guy's and full Physician in 1871.
+He entered Guy's Hospital in 1847 and worked with Richard Bright in the study of Bright's disease or kidney failure.
+He graduated as M.B. after five years from the University of London and M.D. the following year, then became Lecturer of Anatomy at Guy's in 1854 and of Physiology in 1856.
+In 1859, he was appointed Assistant Physician at Guy's and full Physician in 1871.

 He was made President of the Pathological Society of London in 1893 and President of the Medical and Chirurgical Society of London in 1900.
 He delivered the Goulstonian Lectures in 1862 and the Croonian Lecture in 1878 and 1894 to the Royal College of Physicians.
 He was elected a Fellow of the Royal Society in 1863.

 He had married Julia Oliver in London in 1855.
-They had two daughter Florence Julia (1856–1902) and Maud (born 1862, predeceased her mother).
+They had two daughters, Florence Julia (1856–1902) and Maud (born 1862, predeceased her mother).
 Florence Pavy married Rev. Sir Borradaile Savory in 1881.

-Pavy died on the 19th September 1911 and was buried in a family vault on the western side of Highgate Cemetery.
+Pavy died on 19 September 1911 and was buried in a family vault on the western side of Highgate Cemetery.